otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 export default app;
 ```

-> **Note:** The `app.mjs` file is the entry point of the application.
+> **Note:** The `app.js` file is the entry point of the application.
 It is used to start the server and define the routes.

 ---